-Mention your skills as a team player with examples, where maybe in your previous organizations how you managed people effectively or contributed to overcome the difference with your colleagues.
-An employer will always appreciate a candidate who can maintain healthy relationship with people.
+Mention your skills as a team player with examples, where maybe in your previous organizations how you managed people effectively or contributed to overcoming the difference with your colleagues.
+An employer will always appreciate a candidate who can maintain a healthy relationship with people.

 4. You believe in clear communication:

-Communication in a workplace is an essential characteristic required in a candidate.
-It is not only about verbal communication but also includes written communication and body language.
+Communication in a workplace is an essential characteristic require in a candidate.
+It’s not only about verbal communication but also includes written communication and body language.

 The art of communication is important when resolving an issue with colleagues or giving presentations to the senior managers to convince them about your project.
 It also is helpful while negotiating with your clients.

-During interview ensure that you talk clearly and do not stammer or get confused because this is the only immediate way to explain the employer about your skills in effective communication.
+During the interview ensure that you talk clearly and do not stammer or show confusion because this is the only immediate way to explain the employer about your skills in effective communication.
 Ensure that you are not over-enthusiastic or argumentative during the interview as this might leave a negative impression in the eyes of the employer.

-The work pressure in job is extremely high and many tend to burn out in the process to get the work done.
-Hence, for any employer it is important to hire a candidate who has positive attitude and does not give up easily.
-Share your examples of work where you showed the positive attitude to get the work done.
+The work pressure in the job is extremely high and many tend to burn out in the process to get the work done.
+Hence, for any employer, it is important to hire a candidate who has a positive attitude and does not give up easily.
+Share your examples of work where you showed a positive attitude to finish the work.

-Let them know that you are capable to get the job done no matter how tedious it might be, because for an employer a candidate with high energy and positivity is the one who will motivate others too and will be capable to carry the team ahead with the energy they will share with them.
+Let them know that you are capable to finish the job no matter how tedious it might be because for an employer a candidate with high energy and positivity is the one who will motivate others too and will capable to carry the team ahead with the energy they will share with them.
 You perform better under pressure:

-6. You have great experience from previous jobs:
+6. You have a great experience from previous jobs:

 7. You are adaptable in every situation: